-A slim band and frame was recently released by Fitbit to accommodate wearers that may want a sleeker profile from their watch.
+A slim band and frame were recently released by Fitbit to accommodate wearers that may want a sleeker profile from their watch.
 It is plated with 22k gold and is available with a black or pink band.

 The watch bands have 12 buckle holes that allow you to customize the fit of the watch.